SlimenTN/keemot/README.md

 # keemot

-A flutter app to kep you on track of repetitive events or tasks
+A flutter app to track the repetitive tasks or events

 ## Screenshots